EFForg/apkeep/README.md

 You can use this tool to download from a few distinct sources.

-* The Google Play Store, given a username and password.
+* The Google Play Store, given a username and password
-* APKPure, a third-party site hosting APKs available on the Play Store.
-You must be running an instance of the ChromeDriver for this to work.
-For headless downloading, run with `xvfb-run chromedriver`.
+* APKPure, a third-party site hosting APKs available on the Play Store

 License: MIT